MingyuanRen/WaterlooLibrary/README.md

 -- All the queries in the test-sample.sql are been given using actual examples

 -- The actuall implementation of the queries in the application includes changes on the actual values

+## Generate Production Dataset and Load to Database
+For the real database, we choose the approach that combines import from a real large database, and randomly generated entries by scripts.

+The major table that is going to use a lot real data is “Books”.
+As a library management system, it is possible to have limited users and borrow records, but the number of books we have has to be enough.
+Thus, we found a real database for books (https://www.kaggle.com/datasets/saurabhbagchi/books-dataset), and use it as the base database.

+Our “Books” tables contains “price” and “inventory”, which are not included in the real database, and the real database contains “img-url” which is not used by our database.
+Thus, we take “ISBN”, “title”, “author”, “year-of-publication” and “publisher” from the database for each book, and we use script to automatically generate “inventory” and “price” for that book.
+Finally, we combine the data and insert it into the database.

+More details about implementation can be found under update_tables folder, create_tables.py and update_tables.py.